Sustainsys/Saml2/doc/Configuration.md

 The minimum strength required on signatures on incoming messages.
 Messages with a too weak signing algorithm will be rejected.

-By default AuthServices requires SHA256 signatures if running on .NET 4.6.2 or later and otherwise SHA1 signatures.
+By default AuthServices requires SHA256 signatures if running on .NET 4.6.2 or later or when you have called `GlobalEnableSha256XmlSignatures()`.
+Otherwise, it uses SHA1 signatures.

 Possible values:

 * SHA1
 * SHA256